-Privacy Notice for Pupils
+Privacy Notice for Pupils on roll at CCSA

-Introduction
+1. Introduction

 You have a legal right to be informed about how our trust uses any personal data that we hold about you.
 To comply with this, we provide a 'privacy notice' to you where we are processing your personal data.